Positive law: Legal positivism

 This term is also sometimes used to refer to the legal philosophy legal positivism, as distinct from the schools of natural law and legal realism.
-In this sense, the term is often used in relation to the United States Code, portions of which restate Acts of Congress (i.e., portions which restate positive law, but are not themselves positive law), while other portions have themselves been enacted and are thus positive law.

-With respect to the broader sense, various philosophers have put forward theories contrasting the value of positive law relative to natural law.
+Various philosophers have put forward theories contrasting the value of positive law and natural law.
 The normative theory of law, as put forth by the Brno school, gave pre-eminence to positive law because of its rational nature.
 Classical liberal and libertarian philosophers usually favor natural law over legal positivism.
 Positive law, to French philosopher Jean-Jacques Rousseau, was freedom from internal obstacles.
-Among the foremost proponents of legal positivism in the twentieth century was Hans Kelsen, both in his European years prior to 1940, and in his American years following 1940 until his death in 1973.
+Among the foremost proponents of legal positivism in the twentieth century were Hans Kelsen, both in his European years prior to 1940 and in his American years until his death in 1973, and the British philosopher H. L. A. Hart.